Hamdan1990/Predicting-Risk-Absent-Credit-Score/README.md

 cpi| Consumer Price Index of the US|
 3_month_treasury| 3-Month Treasury Bill Rates in the US|
 unemployment_rate| Unemployment rate in the state of residence of the borrower|

+### Data Cleaning

+The data has been preprocessed to verify for any invalid characters, null or missing values.
+We examined the dataset closely as not all the variables were useful.
+Any presence of anomalies in the variables that were not significant have been removed.
+A subset of the data was defined with variables that were most interesting (Table I).
+Some data needed transformations of a few string variables into numerics, removing or recasting na’s, and the creation of a few binary variables.